jamesBrennan/cotton-tail/README.md

 # CottonTail

-CottonTail provides a simple DSL for consuming messages from a RabbitMQ server
+CottonTail provides a simple DSL for consuming messages from a RabbitMQ server.

+This gem is in early development.
+The API will be unstable until the 1.0.0 release.

 ## Installation